-By Attorney Jennifer Schulte: We are right in the middle of college football season.
-After today’s game I have sore legs from climbing the stairs and walking from our tailgate to the game.
-I have a sunburn on my knees, arms, face and neck.
+We are right in the middle of college football season.
+After today’s game, I have sore legs from climbing the stairs and walking from our tailgate to the game.
+I have a sunburn on my knees, arms, face, and neck.
 I’m basically beat but our team won and that makes it all worth it.
 Football is fun to watch and the noise and smells and sounds are just part of the amazing experience of being at a live game.
-For many football fan, alcohol is a main component in celebrating the game.
-At our tailgate we had this phenomenal brunch with mimosas and then afterward a low country boil with maple whisky.
+For many football fans, alcohol is a main component of celebrating the game.
+At our tailgate, we had this phenomenal brunch with mimosas and then afterward a low country boils with maple whisky.
 But I’m over 21 years old.
 We have a designated driver.
 The only person at our tailgate underage was my friend’s daughter who is 13 months old and no one was filling her Sippy cup with booze.

 It is important to note that mere possession of alcohol is a crime and not just drinking or consumption.
 If you are handing an unopened beer bottle to your friend at a bar or club you are liable.
 If you are moving a case of wine from a vehicle to your neighbor’s home you are liable.
 There are countless circumstances in which you might find yourself in possession of alcohol (even unopened) while underage.
 There are certain exceptions to the rule: if you are employed under the provisions of Florida Statute 562.13 and acting in the scope of your employment; if you are tasting alcoholic beverages as a student (at least 18 years old) as part of the student’s curriculum at a postsecondary educational institution but you cannot consume or swallow.

 It is interesting to note that a parent cannot give permission to an underage person to consume or possess alcohol, but an employer can if they follow the statute.
 In the last year there are several Florida lawmakers that have worked to close a legal “loophole” concerning adults providing alcohol to minors outside a residence.
 The new law addresses the situation of a party at a state park or vacant lot (like for a tailgate) in which adults were not being held liable for providing alcohol to minors.
-The bill passed this past year that makes it a first degree misdemeanor to allow underage drinking if it is your second offense.
-For the first time offender the charge is a second degree misdemeanor.
-The policy makers passed the new bill that addressed Florida’s loophole in order to safeguard our minors.
+The bill passed this past year makes it a first-degree misdemeanor to allow underage drinking if it is your second offense.
+For the first-time offender, the charge is a second-degree misdemeanor.
+The policymakers passed the new bill that addressed Florida’s loophole in order to safeguard our minors.